liberize/ssc/examples/5_embed_archive/README.md

 To embed an archive, use `-E` flag.
 The archive may or may not contain an interpreter.

-The interpreter will be extracted to /tmp/ssc/XXXXXX, and is not deleted by default.
-You have to delete it in your script like this:
+The interpreter will be extracted to /tmp/ssc/XXXXXX, and be deleted after script execution.
+You may delete it like this at beginning of your script to avoid exposure of the interpreter:

 ```bash
 rm -rf "$SSC_EXTRACT_DIR"